Keksuccino/LLM-Stuff/Codex_Global_AGENTS.md

 - Always spawn ALL your subagents with the gpt-5.6 (Sol) model on "xhigh" reasoning effort.
 - Always spawn ALL your subagents with a CLEAN context (do not give them your context), so they have a clean context for doing their task in the best possible way.
 - Since you spawn subagents without context, make sure to properly explain everything important to them, because they do not have your memories.

+## Swift Coding
+- Never launch the Xcode GUI on your own, unless the user tells you to do so.
+Using Xcode command line stuff is fine.
+- The installed Xcode on this system is `/Applications/Xcode-beta.app`.
+- Since macOS 27 there is no standalone "Simulator" anymore.
+Simulators are now accessed via "Device Hub".
+- Device Hub is a separate app with its own interface, and is NOT controlled via Xcode.
+- If you want to interact with Device Hub, use Computer Use to control the Device Hub app directy.
+- Do not try to control Xcode when you want to control Device Hub.